The plugin creates a new menu called Tag Groups.

 - Don’t select more than one taxonomy from each post type.
 You can see the post type when hovering your mouse over a taxonomy.

 - Avoid using hierarchical taxonomies, such as categories.
+Hierarchical taxonomies are not supported, but you can experiment with them if you like.

 You can later come back and change the taxonomies.